 - Special Events

 Currently, the Sheriff’s Office has 16 active volunteers and is looking to increase participation in this program.
-Anyone interested in joining the LEA Program can contact Lieutenant Gerardo Castillo at (520) 761-7869.
+Anyone interested in joining the LEA Program can contact Commander Gerardo Castillo at (520) 761-7869.